Contact Information:

 The PGY1 resident will be required to complete a medication use evaluation or a drug formulary review, as assigned by the UC Davis Medical Center P&T Committee coordinator.
 The PGY1 residency director will work with the P&T Committee coordinator and the resident to determine the assignment, based on the resident’s interests and the needs of the department.

-Chief Resident Assignments:
+Resident Chair Assignments:

 Professional Development:

 The PGY1 resident is encouraged to maintain an active role in pharmacy and professional organizations.
-The resident is strongly encouraged to become a member of the American Society of Health-System Pharmacists (ASHP) and attend their annual meeting in early December.
+The resident is strongly encouraged to become a member of the American Society of Health-System Pharmacists (ASHP) and will attend their annual meeting in early December.
 The resident will be provided with financial support from the institution and professional leave time to facilitate participation in professional development activities.

 Pharmacy Department Service: